pyglob/hangman/README.md

 3. Winning and Losing:
     The word guesser wins if they correctly guess all the letters before the hanged man is completed.
     The word guesser loses if the hanged man is completed before they guess all the letters.

+there are 2 files in this repo hangman.py for running the game and a word.txt with the list of words